WA DNR Webster Nursery

 Cleanup History

-1998: Ecology and WA DNR entered into an agreement to investigate the extent of contamination, consider cleanup alternatives, and develop a cleanup plan.
+1998: Ecology and WA DNR entered an agreement to investigate the extent of contamination, consider cleanup alternatives, and develop a cleanup plan.

 2001: Ecology and WA DNR entered into an agreement to finalize the cleanup plan, monitor the site, and prevent water from moving through the contaminated area.